FlowFuse/website/src/blog/2024/08/ot-democratization-journey.md

 ---
 title: "The OT Democratization Journey"
-subtitle: hello
+subtitle: Why democratize connectivity and development?
-description: hello
+description: The democratization of data has been key in the digital transformation journey and the next step is to make that data valuable to everyone.
 date: 2024-08-14
 authors: ["grey-dziuba"]
-image:
+image: /blog/2024/08/images/ot-democratization-journey.png
 tags:
    - posts
    - flowfuse